Renfroe slam helps Rays sweep young Blue Jays in 1st round

 Renfroe launched the first playoff grand slam in franchise history during a six-run second inning.
 Glasnow kept Tampa Bay ahead from there, allowing two runs — on a pair of homers by Danny Jansen — in six innings.

 Mike Zunino hit a two-run homer off Blue Jays ace Hyun Jin Ryu during Tampa Bay’s big inning.
-Manuel Margot and Randy Arozarena also drove in runs.
+Manuel Margot and Randy Arozarena also drove in runs as the Rays advanced to the AL Division series against either the New York Yankees or Cleveland Indians.

-The next round will be played at Petco Park in San Diego.
-Renfroe is plenty familiar with the stadium – he hit 85 home runs in the previous three years for the Padres before being traded to the Rays last December.
+The next round starts Monday at Petco Park in San Diego.
+Renfroe is plenty familiar with the stadium — he hit 85 home runs in the previous three years for the Padres before being traded to the Rays last December.

 “The opportunity in front of us is where you want to be,” Cash said.